Back to home

 • You define and contract the scope (LOD/LOIN) with e-signature.

-• You want model content verification (IDS).
+• You want model content verification (geometry/data).

 • You value the community and the free ISO 19650 templates.

-Who MIDP Manager is for
+Who Kalma MIDP Manager is for

-• You're a BIM Coordinator and your daily pain is deliverable status.
+• You're a Project or Design Manager and your daily pain is deliverable status.

 • You work on Autodesk Forma/ACC and want status to update itself.